denisyurovsky/denisyurovsky/README.md

-- 👋 Hi, I’m @denisyurovsky junior frontend developer
+- 👋 Hi, I’m @denisyurovsky middle frontend developer
-- 👀 I’m interested in js, vue, nodejs
+- 👀 I’m interested in js, vue, nuxt, nodejs
 - 🌱 I’m currently not looking for a job

 <!---